Metadrop/ddev-aljibe/README.md

     ddev aljibe-assistant

-You are ready! you will have a new Drupal project based on Aljibe ready for development.
+You are ready! you will have a new Drupal project based on Aljibe ready for development!

 ## Migrate legacy projects to DDEV Aljibe